elnexreal/copy_song_id/about.md

 ## Notes

 - This only works for the first song of a level `(if the level has more than one song you still need to copy the ID manually)`
+- The mod changes the UI a little bit to fit the new way of displaying the ID and the SFX's.

 ## Credits